anupcse/node7.8.0-fips/README.md

 # node7.8.0-fips
-Fips compliant node 7.8.0 compilation in a docker image with Alpine 3.8 as its base image
+Creates a fips compliant docker image for nodejs 7.8.0 compilation using Alpine 3.8 as a base image